jainshubhi/cs155mp2/README.md

 [******]

 We also want to check that our projection from 20 dimensions to 2 dimensions did not lose too much information.
-So, we plot the change in rating from predicting with all 20 dimensions to predicting with just 2 dimensions to make sure the deltas are not too large:
-[******]
+So, we find the difference in normalized scores between the two different models, and look at the difference.
+The average difference is -2.8276e-14, very close to 0.
+The standard deviation of the difference is 1.4268.
+Since it is centered, this indicates a random error and we can conclude that the 2 dimensional model is fairly accurate.

 Now, we would like to see if the dimensions mean something that we can interpret.
 So, we plot the means of each genre: